Tracking your honey

 And as if by magic you get some information on the source of your honey.

 So there you have it.
 Honey tracking at its best.
-From the table to the field.
+From the field to the table.
 UK honey is a finite product.
 Only UK honeybees make UK honey and they can only do it at a certain times of the year and when conditions are favourable.
 Tracking should give you a link to the hard work that me and my bees do to give you a true taste of the English countryside.
 To get yours click HERE which takes you to the on-line shop.

 Share this post: